Predictia/AQUA/docs/sphinx/source/adding_data.rst

         args:
           path: "{{CATALOG_DIR}}/yearly_SST/main.yaml"

-The first step is to add this catalogue to the ``config/catalogs/lumi/catalog.yaml`` file.
+The first step is to add this catalog to the ``config/catalogs/lumi/catalog.yaml`` file.
 This will create the ``model`` entry within the catalog that can be used later by the ``Reader()``.

 .. note::